akeneo/pim-api-docs/content/resources.md

 ::: info
 A product can belong to only one family.

-But a product does not have to belong to a family.
+Nevertheless, a product does not have to belong to a family.
 In this case, it has no default attributes.
 :::

 In the Akeneo UI, you can find the families in the `Settings`/`Families` menu.
 Below is an example of a family in the UI.